 (16) RESOLVED, That since the Great Commission calls us to “go therefore and make disciples of all nations” therefore including all of humanity, and that preborn children are members of the human race, we call on all governing authorities at all levels to repent and obey “all that Christ has commanded” exhorting them to bear fruit in keeping with repentance by faithfully executing their responsibility as God’s servants of justice and with all urgency work to enact legislation that will protect the life of all preborn babies from the moment of conception, thereby abolishing abortion (Matthew 28:18-20; Romans 13:4-6).

-All in all, while not being a complete abolitionist victory, the resolution does represent tremendous progress that has been made thanks to the work of many South Carolina abolitionists who have had their hands to the plow for years.
+The resolution as affirmed includes unjust language that seems to celebrate and/or leave the door open to incremental bills.
+Leaving the door open to supporting unjust bills instead of demanding abolition is sin.
+Even so, while not being an abolitionist victory, the resolution does represent tremendous progress that has been made thanks to the work of many South Carolina abolitionists who have had their hands to the plow for years.
 It also provides South Carolina abolitionists the ability to demand their governing officials support SC State Rep. Jonathan Hill’s bill to abolish abortion in South Carolina, lest they reject the position of both the Southern Baptist Convention and South Carolina Baptist Convention.

 “It is really encouraging and invigorating to see the convention wake up to the need to do more,” Hill told Free the States.
 “This is the first step, with hopefully many more to come.
 I and others in my state are actively working to build off of these opportunities by seeking opportunities to mobilize pastors and churchgoers on this issue.”